-You need a table saw or router table to cut the dado for your panel to sit in and the Beadlock Basic Starter Kit from Rockler which includes a 3/8″ drill bit and drilling jig.
+To build cabinet doors, you need a table saw or router table to cut the groove for your panel to sit in.
+In this tutorial, I’m using the Beadlock Basic Starter Kit from Rockler which includes a 3/8″ drill bit and drilling jig.
 You also need to order the 3/8″ tennon stock.
 The Beadlock system allows for three different tennon sizes.
 The 3/8″ is for material that is 3/4″ thick — which is what I always use for building cabinet doors.

 1. First thing you have to do is determine the size of your door.
 Measure your door opening.
 (If doing double doors in one opening, split the width of the opening in half and make two doors.)